 My back up doula

-I have use a few back up doulas in the past but my favorite is Kasie Ballard.
+I have used a few back up doulas in the past but my favorite is Kasie Ballard.
 She’s a doula of my own heart.
 We have pretty similar doulaing styles.
-I also have used Kiera Curtis, she is one of my closest friends here and I think she is an amazing doula.
+I also have used Liz Pellitier, she is one of my doula friends here and I think she is an amazing doula.
 I would never leave you with anyone I wouldn’t chose myself should I need a doula in the future.
 Kasie was trained with Stillbirthday Doula.
 She is president of Weighted Angels and also assists mothers who are experiencing a loss.
-Kiera is certified with D.O.N.A. and is also a placenta encapsulator and a birth photographer.
+Liz is certified with D.O.N.A. and is also a placenta encapsulator.

 I hope I have given a comprehensive look into my on call world.
 If you have any additional questions please let me know.
 You can either email me from my contact page or you can post a question as a comment on my blog.
 Thanks for taking the time to read about The Secret Life of a Williamsburg doula on call.